In the Folds of the Flesh: Plot

 An escaped convict named Pascal Gorriot happens to witness an attractive woman named Lucille disposing of her second husband Andre's corpse.

 Thirteen years later, Andre's cousin shows up at Lucille's villa and he is stabbed to death by Andre's daughter (Falaise) who is still living there.
 Lucille's son kills the visiting cousin's pet dog who arrived with him.
 Soon after, another friend of the family moves into the villa and seduces the criminally insane Falaise, who decapitates him afterwards.

 The escaped convict returns to the scene, down on his luck, and decides to blackmail Lucille for murdering her husband years earlier.
 He winds up in an acid bath.

 The police investigate the chain of murders going on at the villa.
-The film even has a brief flashback to a WW2 Nazi death camp, scenes from which were used exploitatvely in the sleeve design of the British Redemption video release.
+The film even has a brief flashback to a WW2 Nazi death camp, scenes from which were used exploitatively in the sleeve design of the British Redemption video release.